mali891/mohammed-ali/src/pages/blogPosts/2019-12-23/index.md

 <br/>

 In most cases, the value of a function’s `this` argument is determined by how the function is called.
 That means `this` can be different each time the function is executed.
-In a plain, undecorated function call, if you are not using strict mode, the value of `this` is set to the global `Window` object.
+In a plain, undecorated function call, if you are not using strict mode, the value of `this` is set to the `global` object.

 ```javascript
 function myFunc() {